alan-maguire/wss/README.md

 66616 65843 287 1 0 65581 0
 ```

-Above we see RSS of 65843.
+Above we see RSS of 65843; so this illustrates that RSS is not the
+same as WSS for this workload.

 Now we will discuss various methods for assessing working set size/effects.
 We will start with the method used for wss-v2 and wss-v3 - idle page tracking.